LiuYuancheng/IT_OT_IoT_Cyber_Security_Workshop/OT_System_Attack_Case_Study/Railway_Signaling/Railway_signaling.md

 ![](img/s_07.png)

+` Figure-04: Block controller circuit analysis, version v1.3 (2024)`

 > Reference: https://www.electronics-tutorials.ws/sequential/toggle-flip-flop.html

 To generate the trigger clock cycle, we can add another sensor behind sensor(n) and sensor(n+1) to create the clock.
 We can also use the sensor voltage change to build the clock cycle, but we cannot connect both sensor(n) to J and CLK directly, as when the clock is generated the state change and clock up pulse happen at the same time, sensor(n)'s state will be "unknown", the clock pulse need to be "later" than the J input changed (as shown below):

 ![](img/s_08.png)

+` Figure-05: Time line of the JK flip-flop J input and clock, version v1.3 (2024)`

 To shift the clock pulse correctly, we need to add a delay timer.
-The train takes about 10 seconds to pass the sensor, so we delay the sensor by 0.5 ~ 1 second.
-Then, we use an OR gate to combine the inputs from the two sensors.
+The train takes about 15 seconds to pass the sensor, so we delay the sensor by 0.5 ~ 1 second.
+Then, we use an `OR` gate to combine the inputs from the two sensors.
 The final circuit design is shown below:

 ![](img/s_09.png)

+` Figure-06: Block contoller circuit diagram, version v1.3 (2024)`

 We will show how to use PLC to implement this circuit via `Ladder Logic Diagram` and `Structured Text Language`.